polykid22/Dash22/README.md

 # Dash22
 Rideshare app

-This is where the passenger will input information regarding 'FirstName' 'LastName' 'Email' 'PhoneNumber' etc.
+This app is designed for people to commute short-term to grocery stores, etc.